Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Conclusion and open problems

 In this paper, we propose to solve the community detection and rotational synchronization simultaneously via semidefinite programming.
 Compared with the existing SDP for community detection under SBM, our proposed SDPs not only take into account the graph structure but also the additional information on pairwise rotational alignments, which gives better clustering results.
 In particular, for the case of two clusters we obtain sufficient conditions for the SDPs to achieve exact recovery, which characterize the empirical phase transition boundaries.
 In addition, we acquire new concentration inequalities for the Frobenius norm of sum of random rotation matrices and the operator norm of a random block matrix as interesting byproducts from our analysis.

 There are several directions to be further explored.
-First, it is natural to expect that the results obtained in this paper can be extended to a much more general family of groups, such as symmetric group and orthogonal group.
-Also our analysis can be applied to other probabilistic models on the pairwise relations, such as the additive Gaussian model considered in \cite{ling2020near}.
+First, it is natural to expect that the results obtained in this paper can be extended to a much more general family of groups, such as symmetric group and orthogonal group, using techniques introduced in \cite{liu2020unified}.
+Also, our analysis can be applied to other probabilistic models on the pairwise relations, such as the additive Gaussian model considered in \cite{ling2020near}.
 In addition, the conditions for exact recovery by \eqref{eq:SDP_unequal_known} and \eqref{eq:SDP_unknown} in the case of unequal and unknown cluster sizes can be improved by finding a more optimal construct of dual variables.
-For $d> 2$, current results can be further improved with a Frobenius norm bound on the sum of random rotation matrices that is tighter than the one given in Theorem~\ref{lemma:large_deviation_random_orthogonal}.
+For $d> 2$, current results can be improved with a sharp Frobenius norm bound on the sum of random rotation matrices that is tighter than the one given in Theorem~\ref{lemma:large_deviation_random_orthogonal}, i.e., the determination of $l_d$ when $d > 2$ in Theorems \ref{the:2_cluster_equal_d_2}, \ref{the:2_cluster_unequal_d_2}, and \ref{the:2_cluster_unknown_d_2} can be improved.
 Furthermore, we note that finding the information-theoretical limit of exact recovery on the proposed probabilistic model is still an open problem.
-Finally, although the SDP can be solved in polynomial time complexity, it is still computationally expensive when the graph size is large, and one can consider spectral methods and message passing algorithms in that situation.
+Finally, although the SDP can be solved in polynomial time complexity, it is still computationally expensive when the graph size is large, and one can instead consider spectral methods and message passing algorithms in that situation.